SforAiDl/genrl/docs/source/usage/tutorials/bandit/adding_dcb_agent.rst

             self.model.train_model(self.db, train_epochs, batch_size)

 Note that some of these functions have unused arguments.
-The signatures have been decided as such to ensure generality over all classes of algorithms.
+The signatures have been decided so as such to ensure generality over all classes of algorithms.

 Once you are done with the above, you can use the ``NeuralAgent`` class like you would any other agent from ``genrl.bandit``.
-You can use it with any of the bandits as well as training it with ``genrl.bandit.DCBTrainer``.
+You can use it with any of the bandits as well as training it with `genrl.bandit.DCBTrainer <../../../api/common/bandit.html#module-genrl.bandit.trainer>`__.